Monsanto told to pay teachers $185M over chemical exposure

 The company said the light ballasts that were the focus of the lawsuit were obsolete.

-“These are historic claims that relate to products Monsanto has not produced in more than 40 years,” Lukes said.
+“These are historic claims that relate to products Monsanto has not produced in more than 40 years,” Luke said.

 This was the first of 22 trials involving teachers, parents and students who spent time at the Sky Valley Education Center.

-Note: This story has been updated to correct the spelling of Susan Skiles Luke's name.